JahnaviAnalyst/Business-Insights-360/README.md

 The company was struggeling in making accurate data-driven decisions.
 It was lacking the data transperancy due to its relience on Excel for performing all data analytical operations even after expanding its operations in multiple countries.

 ## Objective
 Create comprehensive [dashboards](https://app.powerbi.com/groups/me/reports/9e0555bf-c609-4575-a2e2-b33926e0a956/19ecc12eb7464a006010?experience=power-bi) for all business departments including Finance, Sales, Supply Chain Management, Marketing and Executive.
 These dashboards enanble business in detailed performance tracking across all devisions over specific time-period and supports in quick identification and resolutions of any issue in a particular region, country or product.
+This proactive approach supports data-driven decision-making and ensures that any operational challenges are recognized and resolved, helping the organization maintain alignment with its strategic goals.

 1. **Finance Dashboard**: Displays all key metrics including with the comaparison with previous year and targets set by company, Profit & Loss Statements, Monthly trend for each metrics, Metrics by Region and Segments.